Nexination/configuration-collection/codeguides/NodeJs.md

 * Don’t under any circumstances use any sort of browser detection to base any coding decisions upon.
 Instead, checking if a function is there or not can be used and then used accordingly.
 * Don’t use this outside of classes, if you are looking for a way to send a source element to a function, look up event and learn how to use it.
 * Don’t use non-standard Javascript features under any circumstances, the single exception is if there is no other way to do it, and then only to make a polyfil to fix missing functionality.
-* Don’t use any framework that has not been explicitly allowed in this document, with the exception of Vanilla JS.
 * Don’t ever use i++ to increment, always use i += 1, it makes changing it easier and prevents a very nasty forever loop bug some Javascript implementations have.
 * Don’t use regex for every single search, indexOf/lastIndexOf and substr can be used in most cases and does the job a lot faster.
 * Don’t under any circumstances use eval(), not even to parse JSON.